 Content design is vitally important.
 How much have you spent on direct mail, brochures, printing, and other carefully-crafted documents recently?
 What’s been your return on this investment?

 Traditional marketing methods are losing their touch.
 Digital audiences have short attention spans, love visual content, are bombarded by information noise, are angered by fake news and prefer authentic voices.
 They are, however, advocates for engaging and provoking “idea starters” and memes that are shared and spark discussion.

 Good content design attracts and helps retain customers.
 It involves consistently creating and curating relevant and useful content.
 It’s an ongoing process that starts by listening to your market, undertaking keyword research, identifying the thought-leaders, bringing together the key information on your website that your target audience can discover via search, and also sharing it across your social networks.
 This way you become the trusted news aggregator and thought-leader for your community – and it’s not cost you a penny in direct mail, brochures, advertising or printing.

 This technique is a key component of the Digital Transformation Platform

-Watch how John Casson, a former UK Ambassador in Egypt, discuss how he used listening to the concerns of local stakeholders to enhance his engagement on Twitter.
+Watch John Casson, a former UK Ambassador in Egypt, discussing how he used listening to the concerns and aspirations of local stakeholders to enhance his engagement on Twitter.